-This dissertation guide has been devised by the Faculty of Educational Sciences (FSEdu) at St Saint Joseph University of Beirut (USJ) to assist doctoral candidates throughout their journey from the moment they register until they defend their studies.
+This dissertation guide has been devised by the Faculty of Education (Fsedu) at St Saint Joseph University of Beirut (USJ) to assist doctoral candidates throughout their journey from the moment they register until they defend their studies.
 The guide will support candidates in theory and practice by being the main methodological reference for conducting educational studies.
 This guide comprises the following chapters.

-The Program of doctoral studies
+1. The Program of doctoral studies

-- 1.1 Doctoral program - 1.2 Doctoral school of human sciences (EDSH)
+- 1.1 The path to a Doctoral degree at the faculty - 1.2 Doctoral school of human sciences (EDSH)

-1. Supervision of dissertations
+2. Supervision of dissertations